 - Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers (CSE)

 - American Medical Association Manual of Style: A Guide for Authors and Editors (AMA)

-In actual application of these guidelines, however, when common sense or editorial judgement says a guideline is a poor choice for a specific document, follow sense or judgement.
+In actual application of these guidelines, however, when common sense or editorial judgment says a guideline is a poor choice for a specific document, follow sense or judgment.

 Rule of Thumb